Moths of North Carolina

 Identification

-Field Guide Descriptions: Beadle and Leckie (2012)Online Photographs: MPG, BugGuide, iNaturalist, Google, BAMONA, GBIF, BOLDTechnical Description, Adults: Forbes (1923)
+Field Guide Descriptions: Beadle and Leckie (2012)Online Resources: MPG, BugGuide, iNaturalist, Google, BAMONA, GBIF, BOLDTechnical Description, Adults: Forbes (1923)

 Adult Markings: In this species the head, thorax, palps and ground color of the forewing tend to be dull olive green with various shades of gray and yellowish-brown.
 Small blackish markings and dusting usually overlay the general ground color.
 The most prominent feature is a dark grayish to blackish band that curves inward from the middle of the costa and extends rearward to a point that is just dorsal to the anal angle.
 The margins of the band are irregular and the band typically breaks up well before before reaching the outer margin.
 The costa often has a dark blotch at around one-fourth and a series of alternating dark and light spots along most of the length.
 As in other members of this genus, both the thorax and forewing have conspicuous tufts that give them a lumpy appearance.
-The hindwing is gray and the males have a yellow hair pencil that is bordered by blackish sex scales on the upper side of the costa of the hindwing (Seagraves et al. 2008).
+The hindwing is gray.
 The green color in this species is not as bright as in P. moffatiana, which also possess blackish marbling at the base of the wing.
 The band running from the costa is not as black and contrasting as in P. crescentana.

-Adult Structural Features: Wong et al. (1983) provide illustrations of the male genitalia and female sternite 7.
-The male has a subcostal hair pencil on the dorsal surface of the hindwing.
-It is surrounded with white scaling, which in turn is edged with black scaling (Gilligan et al., 2008).
+Adult Structural Features: Wong et al. (1983) and Gilligan et al. (2008) provide illustrations of the genitalia and female sternite 7.
+Males have black scaling on the ventral surface of the forewing anterior to the distal portion of the discal cell and on the ventral surface of the hindwing along Sc+R1.
+The subcostal hair pencil on the dorsal surface of the hindwing is surrounded with white scaling, which is in turn edged with black scaling (Gilligan et al., 2008).

 Adult ID Requirements: Identifiable from good quality photos of unworn specimens.